Training and development

-As part of the programme you will complete a bespoke Graduate Diploma in Professional Policing Practice with the University of Huddersfield, which allows you to step back from the day-to-day and learn the theory to drive real change for the communities you will serve.
-Our graduate diploma is distinctive due to its positioning as an essential and core part of training and developing outstanding leaders in policing.
+As part of the programme you will complete a bespoke Graduate Diploma in Professional Policing Practice (GDPPP), in partnership with Liverpool John Moores University which allows you to learn and apply the academic theory that underpins an investigative mindset to drive real change for those who are vulnerable within the communities you will serve.
+Our Graduate Diploma is distinctive in its alignment to the operational work you will be doing on the ground as a trainee detective constable and how it helps you develop as an outstanding leader in policing.

 Drawing on the latest elements and developments within the criminological landscape, top academic experts will deliver a nationally-recognised course.
 Your studies will give you the chance to learn and develop your skills and knowledge in a variety of ways utilising an expansive hub of resources that will challenge you in the most engaging way possible.

 Participants on the programme are required to pass the National Investigators’ Exam (NIE) in the first six months of the programme and achieve full Professionalising Investigation Programme Stage 2 (PIP2) accreditation by programme completion.
 Throughout the two-year National Detective Programme, participants will have the opportunity to evidence what they have achieved on behalf of victims and communities at Impact Events.
 These events also allow for knowledge and best practice sharing on a national scale.

 Trainee Detective Constable